ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 - The navigation menu must be user-friendly and stays on top of the page

 **Expected Results**
-- The drop down menu opens up on hover, so that users do not need to click on it
 - The menu stays on top all the time

 **Actual Results**
-- The drop down menu opens up on hover, so that users do not need to click on it
 - The menu stays on top all the time

 **Results: Pass**